jcabi/jcabi-github/README.md

 There are a few other similar implementations on the market, but jcabi-github has a very strong focus on object-oriented principles of programming.
-On top of that, we have a unique implemenation of GitHub server-side functionality, which you can use in your unit tests, eliminating the necessity to connect to GitHub during unit/integration testing.
+On top of that, we have a unique implementation of GitHub server-side functionality, which you can use in your unit tests, eliminating the necessity to connect to GitHub during unit/integration testing.
 Please, read the blog post